Greenhouse effect

 The group of gases detailed above are naturally produced, but their increasing atmospheric concentration is man-made.

-Give examples of man-made greenhouse gases (GHGs).
+Examples of man-made greenhouse gases (GHGs)

 The three industrial fluorinated gases – hydrofluorocarbons (HFC), perfluorocarbons (PFC) and sulphur hexafluoride (SF6) – are solely man-made during industrial processes and do not occur in nature.